SoulFireMage/Katiya_Starship/content/mathsummaries/Number Theory_ Leverage Map.md

 > *If gcd(a, q) = 1, there are infinitely many primes p ≡ a (mod q).*
 > *Moreover, they have density 1/φ(q) among all primes.*

-**Why it matters:** Primes are "equidistributed" among residue classes.
+**Importance:** Primes are "equidistributed" among residue classes.
 There's no bias (asymptotically) toward any particular remainder.

 **Proved via L-functions:** Dirichlet introduced L(s, χ) = Σ χ(n)n⁻ˢ for characters χ.
 The non-vanishing L(1, χ) ≠ 0 (for χ ≠ 1) is the key.